truenas/middleware/docs/userguide/index.rst

 Auto Import Volume
 ~~~~~~~~~~~~~~~~~~

-If you click Storage → Volumes → Auto Import Volume, you can configure FreeNAS® to use an **existing** software UFS or ZFS RAID volume.
-This action
+If you click :menuselection:`Storage --> Volumes --> Auto Import Volume`, you can configure FreeNAS® to use an **existing** software UFS or ZFS RAID volume.
-is typically performed when an existing FreeNAS® system is re-installed (rather than upgraded).
-Since the operating system is separate from the disks, a new
+This action is typically performed when an existing FreeNAS® system is re-installed (rather than upgraded).
+Since the operating system is separate from the
-installation does not affect the data on the disks; however, the new operating system needs to be configured to use the existing volume.
+disks, a new installation does not affect the data on the disks; however, the new operating system needs to be configured to use the existing volume.

 Supported volumes are UFS GEOM stripes (RAID0), UFS GEOM mirrors (RAID1), UFS GEOM RAID3, as well as existing ZFS pools.
 UFS RAID5 is not supported as it is
 an unmaintained summer of code project which was never integrated into FreeBSD.